rdzjr1997/rdzjr1997.github.io/_posts/2023-04-16-Heart-Disease-Analysis.md

 ---

 <p align="justify">
-This dataset shows that some customers are leaving a credit card service.
-So, our job will be to investigate the data and try do predict who is gonna get churned, so we can contact proactively these customers to avoid this process.
+This dataset shows the 2020 annual CDC survey of 400k adults related to their health status.
+Our job will be to investigate the data and try do predict if a person will have a heart disease based on the features analyzed.
 </p>

 <p align="justify">